forSubmission238/autoCMP/README.md

 # auto-CMP
+we only need provide two input files in a case study:
+1.  prot.m: the protocol file im Murphi, which is under parameterized verification.

+2. abs_process.csv: the CMP-abstraction information lines for the protocol.
+Each line records a  Murphi rule and the non-interference lemmas which are used for guard strengthening the rule

+Output files are as follows:
-We implemented a framework auto-CMP to automate the CMP method for parameterized verification, including automated guard strengthening and abstraction procedures.
-Moreover, our tool murphiGen can automatically generate the abstract protocol model and invariants for observation in a file absProt.m with the information for strengthening and abstraction; on the other side, tool proofGen can automatically generate a proof script Prot.thy certificating the correctness of the protocol.
+1. Our tool murphiGen can automatically generate the abstract protocol model and invariants for observation in a file absProt.m

-# Workflow

-Firstly, we abstract the Murphi model of a parameter protocol, and then find the counterexample of this abstract protocol with the Model Checking method.
-For the counterexample, the auxiliary invariants are obtained by hand.
-These invariants are combined with the original protocol to form a CMP process.
-Repeat the above steps until no counterexamples generate.
-Finally, the proof file is automatically generated and put into Iasbelle theorem prover to complete verification.
+2. The Tool proofGen can automatically generate a proof script Prot.thy certificating the correctness of the CMP-abstraction.

-# System Frame Work
+# System FrameWork

 Our method uses Murphi for model check, and the results are processed in Python program.
 Finally, we use Python to generate Prot.thy file and put it into Isabelle for proof.